reverse0x90/edCTF/README.md

 Development for edCTF can be performed using Docker.

 ### Docker
-The run-docker script will build the development container, mount your local repository, and start the container:
+The run-edctf script will build the development container, mount your local repository, and start the container:
 ```
-./run-docker.bash -d
+./run-edctf.bash -d
 ```
 The server can be accessed at <https://localhost:8080>.